 - You aren’t sure about whether counseling is for you

 After our phone consultation we will schedule an intake appointment.
-Once the intake appointment is set, I ask prospective clients to download and complete the background form and review my Psychotherapy Services & Policies.
+Once the intake appointment is set I ask prospective clients to review my Psychotherapy Services & Policies and to complete a background form that I will send to you..
 If either of us gleans from our phone chat that we wouldn’t be a good fit, I will be happy to offer you other resources and referrals.

 The primary purpose of this 50-minute intake appointment is for us to make an assessment about whether or not we each feel we would work well together as client(s) and therapist.
 During the intake appointment you will have the opportunity to:

 - Share with me the issues that bring you to counseling

 - Outline the changes you hope to make